Rust SDK

 Yes

-Configuration for transactional update
+Configuration for advanced update behavior

 Set field values using the set_standard_field_value_mut or the set_custom_field_value_mut method.